MGantz22/solo-project/README.md

 ## Description

-_{This is a static page showcasing the skills ive learned so far in the course at Epicodus; The first solo project assigned.
+_This is a static page showcasing the skills ive learned so far in the course at Epicodus; The first solo project assigned.
 On this static page you will learn more about me as a programer and a little about me outside of computing.
-You will also find a list of my first projects a long with links.}_
+You will also find a list of my first projects a long with links._

 ## Setup/Installation Requirements